JUST FIND YOUR ANSWERS BELOW:

 Can you do the work you did before?

-At this step, the state agency decides if your medical condition prevents you from being able to do the work you did before.
-If it does not, the state agency will decide that you are not disabled.
-If it does, the state agency goes on to step five.
+With this question, the state agency will determine if your medical condition prevents you from being able to do the work you did before.
+If you are still able to do the work you once did, the state agency will decide that you are not disabled.

 Can you do any other type of work?

-If you cannot do the work you did in the past, the state agency looks to see if you would be able to do other work.
-It evaluates your medical condition, your age, education, past work experience and any skills you may have that could be used to do other work.
-If you cannot do other work, the state agency will decide that you are disabled.
-If you can do other work, the state agency will decide that you are not disabled.
+If you cannot do the work you did in the past, the state agency looks to see if you are able and qualified to do another type of work.
+Your medical condition, age, education, past work experience, and skills will be evaluated.
+If it is found that you cannot do other work, the state agency will decide that you are disabled.

 QHow does the Social Security Administration define disability?